tkenning/dev.na.bambora.com/source/docs/guides/custom_checkout.md

 title: Custom Checkout
 layout: tutorial

-summary: The Checkout form provides you with an easy-to-use way to process payments on your site.
+summary: Our solution limits the scope of your PCI compliance by removing the need for you to pass credit card information through your servers.

 navigation:
     header: na.tocs.na_nav_header